• Skip to main content

 Looking for cheap, easy, DIY decor for a Grinch party?
 Design Dazzle gives tips and tricks! | holiday party ideas | grinch themed holiday party | grinch Christmas party | budget party ideas || Design Dazzle #grinchparty #grinchdecor #christmaspartyideas

-Dressing up is a fun way for everyone to be involved and is so cheap and easy!
-Everyone loves to see each others’ costumes and take pictures.
-We asked a member of our church be the Grinch.
-He was perfect and I couldn’t believe his voice sounded just like the Grinch!
-Isn’t this the cutest family picture!
+We asked a member of our church to be the Grinch.
+He was the perfect Mr Grinch.
+How about that Grinch face?
+I couldn’t believe his voice sounded just like the Grinch!
+Isn’t this the cutest family picture?

 Looking for cheap, easy, DIY decor for a Grinch party?
 Design Dazzle gives tips and tricks! | holiday party ideas | grinch themed holiday party | grinch Christmas party | budget party ideas || Design Dazzle #grinchparty #grinchdecor #christmaspartyideas